Printing a Publication in Adobe PageMaker

 4. Choose Pages to Print

-• All Pages: Prints the entire publication.
+- All Pages: Executes a global print of the entire publication.

 5. Adjust Orientation and Paper Settings